waltscience/forest-wind-damage/README.md

 # forest-wind-damage
+Data and analysis for Walter et al., 2021 in the journal Forests.

 ### This repository contains the data and analysis for the paper *Nitrogen fertilization increases windstorm damage in an aggrading forest* by Walter et al., in review in the journal *Forests*.
 <br>